MicrosoftDocs/mixed-reality/mixed-reality-docs/scene-understanding.md

 ### Physics

-Scene understanding generates watertight meshes that decompose space with semantics specifically to address many limitations to physics that surface meshes impose.
+Scene understanding generates watertight meshes that decompose space with semantics specifically to address many limitations to physics that spatial mapping meshes impose.
 Watertight structures ensure physics ray casts always hit, and semantic decomposition allows for simpler generation of nav meshes for indoor navigation.
 As described in the section on [occlusion](#occlusion) creating a scene with EnableSceneObjectMeshes and EnableWorldMesh will produce the most physically complete mesh possible.
 The watertight property of the environment mesh will prevent hit tests from failing to hit surfaces and the mesh data will ensure that physics are interacting with all objects in the scene and not just the room structure.

 ### Navigation